“it's like hammering into nothing when I speak it"

 B & W, 120 pages, seven unbound booklets, 210 x 297mm

 Over the seven days the interview became a conversation, and the result was not a portrait of Ring, but of a friendship, of a shared territory.
-The interview took place six months before Ring’s death, an urgent time that seeped into the project.
+The interview took place six months before Ring’s death.

 The book is partially a transcript of the interview in 2009.
 Redacted significantly, the spacing of the page holds the time and space of the interview, “keeping the connected rhythm” of the event.
 It becomes a score for the reader, with focus on the pacing and gaps between the written and the unwritten.